-- 3.1 The author alleges that the proceedings before the courts suffered from various procedural defects, notably that the courts did not correctly apply international law and did not consider, among other, the following conventions and general principles: - the International Covenant on Civil and Political Rights; - the European Convention on Human Rights and Fundamental Freedoms; - the Convention on the Prevention and Punishment of the Crime of Genocide; - the Hague Convention (IV) on the Laws and Customs of War on Land; - the 1925 Geneva Protocol on the Prohibition of the Use of Toxic Gases and Bacteriological Weapons; - the London Charter of the International Military Tribunal at Nuremberg; - the Charter of the International Military Tribunal for the Far East in Tokyo; - the 1949 Geneva Convention (IV) on the Protection of Civilian Persons in Times of War; - the U.N.
-Charter; - the Convention on the Rights and Duties of Neutral States and Persons in Times of War on Land; - Resolution 95 (I) of the U.N.
-General Assembly of 11 December 1946; - Appendix 2 in conjunction with article 107 of the Treaty establishing a European Defense Community; - Resolution 3314 of the U.N.
-General Assembly of 14 December 1974;
+- 3.1 The author alleges that the proceedings before the courts suffered from various procedural defects, notably that the courts did not correctly apply international law and did not consider the following conventions and general principles: - -the International Covenant on Civil and Political Rights; - -the European Convention on Human Rights and Fundamental Freedoms; - -the Convention on the Prevention and Punishment of the Crime of Genocide; - -the Hague Convention (IV) on the Laws and Customs of War on Land; - -the 1925 Geneva Protocol on the Prohibition of the Use of Toxic Gases and Bacteriological Weapons; - -the London Charter of the International Military Tribunal at Nuremberg; - -the 1949 Geneva Convention (IV) on the Protection of Civilian Persons in Times of War; - -the principle that civilian populations may never be targeted during military operations; - -the principle that a distinction between civilian populations and combatants and between civilian and military targets be observed at all times; - -the principle of proportionality; - -the principle that violence which is likely to cause unnecessary suffering is to be avoided. - 3.2 The author's defence was based on the argument that by performing military service, he would become an accessory to the commission of crimes against peace and of genocide, as he would be forced to participate in the preparation for the use of nuclear weapons.
+In this context, the author regards the NATO strategies of "flexible response" and "forward defence", as well as the military operational plans based on them, which envisage resort to nuclear weapons in armed conflict, as a conspiracy to commit a crime against peace and/or the crime of genocide.

-- the 1977 Geneva Protocols; - the so-called "de Martens" clause: - the principle that civilian populations may never be targeted during military operations; - the principle that a distinction between civilian populations and combatants and between civilian and military targets be observed at all times; - the principle of proportionality; - the principle that violence which is liable to cause unnecessary suffering is to be avoided. - 3.2 The author's defence was based on the argument that by performing military service, he would become an accessory to the commission of crimes against peace and to the crime of genocide, as he would be forced to participate in the preparation for the use of nuclear weapons.
-In this context, the author regards the NATO strategies of "flexible response" and "forwarded defence", as well as the military-operational plans based on them, which envisage resort to nuclear weapons in armed conflict, as a conspiracy to commit a crime against peace and/or the crime of genocide. - 3.3 According to the author, it is "common knowledge" that the flexible response doctrine targets civilian centres which are held hostage for the eventuality that a conventional attack cannot be contained with conventional weapons.
-Moreover, if the "flexible response doctrine" is meant to be a credible deterrent, it must implythat political and military leaders are prepared to use nuclear weapons in an armed conflict.
-The author states that recourse to nuclear weapons is a "completely integrated part" of the military-operation plans based on NATO strategy. - 3.4 The Supreme Military Court rejected the author's line of defence.
-It held that the question of the author's participation in a conspiracy to commit genocide or a crime against peace, did not arise, as the international rules and principles invoked by the author do, in view of the Court, not concern the issue of the deployment of nuclear weapons and likewise the conspiracy does not occur, since the NATO doctrine does not automatically imply use without further consultations. - 3.5 The author further alleges that the Supreme Military Court was not impartial within the meaning of article 14, paragraph 1, of the Covenant or article 6 of the European Convention on Human Rights.
-He explains that two thirds of the members of the Supreme Military Court were high-ranking members of the armed forces, who given their professional background, could not be expected to hand down an impartial verdict.
-In the author's understanding, those with "a chip on their shoulders should not partake (...) the trial of a political adversary". - 3.6 The author terms the appointment of the civilian members of the Supreme Military Court "a farce", pointing out that the two "civilian" members of the Supreme Military Court who had been appointed in accordance with the rules of procedure were in fact a rear-admiral and a general during their professional careers who upon retirement became the "civilian" members of the Supreme Military Court.
+- 3.3 According to the author, the Dutch army, integrated as it is in the NATO structures, is preparing a nuclear war, which should be considered illegal in the light of international law. - 3.4 The Supreme Military Court rejected the author's line of defence.
+It held that the question of the author's participation in a conspiracy to commit genocide or a crime against peace, did not arise, as the international rules and principles invoked by the author do not concern, in the view of the Court, the issue of the deployment of nuclear weapons and likewise the conspiracy does not occur, since the NATO doctrine does not automatically imply use without further consultations. - 3.5 The author further alleges that the Supreme Military Court was not impartial within the meaning of article 14, paragraph 1, of the Covenant or article 6 of the European Convention on Human Rights.
+He explains that the majority of the members of the Supreme Military Court were highranking members of the armed forces, who given their professional background, could not be expected to hand down an impartial verdict. - 3.6 The author terms the appointment of the civilian members of the Supreme Military Court "a joke" pointing out that the "civilian" members of the Supreme Military Court who had been appointed in accordance with the rules of procedure used to serve in the highest ranks of the armed forces during their professional careers and upon retirement became the "civilian" members of the Supreme Military Court.